 Promotes Judicial Fairness

-This method of judgment promotes judicial fairness in the sense that it is supposed to be protected from the influence of external personal or political factors, as everyone knows decisions are made based on previous rulings.
+Because of the deference to set precedents, this method of judgment promotes judicial fairness in the sense that it provides protection from arbitrary discretion and the influence of external personal or political factors, as everyone knows decisions are made based on previous rulings.

 Disadvantages of Stare Decisis

-Stare decisis has been criticized for various reasons, as most critics believe it does more harm than good sometimes.
-Below are some of the cons of stare decisis.
+Stare decisis has been criticized for various reasons, as most critics believe it often does more harm than good.
+Below are some of the notable disadvantages of stare decisis.

 While we have established that some precedents can be overturned, this is very rarely the case.
-The strict application of stare decisis has no room for the minor, but often significant, discrepancies between two similar cases.
+The strict application of stare decisis leaves no room for minor, but often significant, differences between two similar cases.
 It is usually very difficult to overturn precedents even when new facts come to light.

 The judges who make decisions that set these precedents are not elected, but appointed.
 As such, judicial decision-making is rarely considered equivalent to the will of the people.